Home

 WATER NYMPH

-In mythology water nymph refers to a class of minor deities associated with rivers, streams, ponds, lakes, fountains or the sea.
+In Greek mythology water nymph refers to a class of minor deities associated with rivers, streams, ponds, lakes, fountains or the sea.
 The word "nymph" comes from Greek and simply means a young girl.
 The Greeks have many myths about nymphs and distinguish different types: sea nymphs (two types: oceanids and neriads), fresh water nymphs (naiads), forest nymphs (dryads), tree nymphs (hamadryads).
-Water, in all it's forms, is so important to human life that every society has it's myths about it and the magical creatures associated with it.

 GREEK